isaacchua0309/tp/docs/UserGuide.md

 findsport s/basketball tennis
 ```

-This shows all contacts who play either basketball or tennis (or both).
+This shows all friends who play either basketball or tennis (or both).

 ![Finding Friends by Sport](images/findsport_command.png)